randlem/confess/README.md

  * <code>appcache.cacheFilter</code> - a regex to indicate which files to include in the <code>CACHE</code> block of the manifest.
 If set to <code>null</code>, none will.
 As a better example, <code>\\\\.png$</code> will indicate that only PNG files should be cached.
 (Note the double escaping: once for the regex, and once for the JSON.)

  * <code>appcache.networkFilter</code> - a regex to indicate which files *not* to include in the <code>CACHE</code> block of the manifest, and which a browser will request from the network.
 If set to <code>null</code>, none will.
 Note that matching files will *not* be explicitly listed in the <code>NETWORK</code> block of the manifest, since there is always a catch-all <code>*</code> wildcard added.

+ * <code>performance.machine</code> - if set to true, will output the results of performance testing as a JSON string.

 Note that there are currently no specific configuration options for the <code>performance</code> task.